 The BBB has closed 3 complaints against Certified Credit & Collection Bureau in the preceding 3 years, all of them in the past 12 months.
 All of those complaints alleged problems with billing and collections.
 Since March 2016, the Consumer Financial Protection Bureau (CFPB) has closed 4 complaints.
 Justia lists at least 3 cases of civil litigation involving CCCB.

-It is illegal for a debt collector to threaten to sue you or garnish your wages.
+It is illegal for a debt collector to make empty threats to sue you or garnish your wages.
 It is also unlikely CCCB would sue you for a debt you may not owe or they cannot validate.
 However, debt collection agencies are known to have summoned debtors to court and garnish wages after a default judgement.
 Contacting an attorney BEFORE this could possibly happen would be a smart move.
 We’ve helped thousands of consumers fight back against unscrupulous debt collection harassers.
 Find out if we can help you too today!

 Absolutely.
 Here are some Sample Cases filed in Federal Court